Fix Error This Share Requires Obsolete SMB1 Protocol

 You can’t connect to the file share because it’s not secure.
 This share requires the obsolete SMB1 protocol

-You may also find an error in the Windows event viewer SMB1 negotiate response received from the remote device when the local computer cannot negotiate SMB1.
+You may also find an error in the Windows event viewer, SMB1 negotiate response received from the remote device when the local computer cannot negotiate SMB1.
+You may find other related error messages as mentioned below:

 • The specified network name is no longer available.